johnwelby1965/cisco_dc_community_of_interest/demos/workshop/README.md

 ```shell
 [WARNING]: When doing ACI signatured-based authentication, providing parameter 'password' is not required
 ```
-You can add a '#' prior to the `password` variable and re-run the playbook
+You can add a '#' prior to the `password` variable to comment out that line and re-run the playbook

 ### Modify the playbook to use basis authentication rather than signature-based authentication